digitalrebar/provision/doc/ux/portal/networkingux.rst

 * Refresh - Refresh the list of Subnets should a new Subnet be in the system
 * Filter - Select a specific set of Subnets based on the following options: Active Address, Address Available, Enabled, Key, Name, NextServer, Proxy, ReadOnly, Strategy, Subnet CIDR Address, Valid Subnet
 * Add - Add a new Subnet to the system
-* Clone - Clone a selected Subnet to add to the sytsem
+* Clone - Clone a selected Subnet to add to the system
 * Delete - Remove all the selected Subnets

 Configure Subnets